 Because despite what analysts care about – being high Returns on Capital – markets care most about EPS growth, not whether it was funded by debt or free cashflow.

 Markets offshore willingly reward stocks for losing money if they believe that the company will generate better earnings longer term.
-For them, sales is the key focus and Amazon is a prime example of this.
-As a side note we would say that this is something Australian investors and the marketplace does poorly – a focus on dividends and the “here and now” seems to trump long term goals.
+For them, sales are the key focus and Amazon is a prime example of this.
+As a side note we would say that this is something Australian investors and the marketplace does poorly – a focus on dividends and the “here and now” seems to trump long-term goals.
 But that’s a story for another day.